koush/docs.scrypted.app/migration.md

 1. `Copy` the `volume` to your new server, and place it in the appropriate location.
 The volume can be restored on any other Scrypted installation, even another architecture or host OS.
 2. Start Scrypted on the new server.
 3. Update the `Scrypted Server Address` setting since the new server will have a different IP address.

-## Migrating to the Desktop Application

-When migrating to the Desktop Application, after installation is complete, delete the following plugins.
-These plugins are no longer necessary, as the Desktop Application has hardware accelerated equivalents:

-* Python Codecs
-* OpenCV
-* OpenVINO
-* TensorFlow

 ## Migrating to HomeAssistant
 **This requres you have followed the steps above and have a backup of your existing installation.**